 The Coventry City legend has also turned out for non-league clubs Eastleigh and Frickley Athletic and is currently registered as a player for North Counties East League club Rossington Main.

-Known for his deadly left foot, McSheffrey scored more than 100 goals in a successful professional career and is now a part of the Doncaster Rovers Under-18s coaching set up.
+Known for his deadly left foot, McSheffrey scored more than 100 goals in a successful professional career and is now the manager of Doncaster Rovers.